mrsmyl/mRPG/docs/INSTALL.md

 	1 means the bot will use a private message to a user for a private message, 0 means he will use a notice instead.
 * **event_randomness** _integer_
 	The odds that you will get an event to trigger on each loop.
 1 == lowest chance, 100 or higher == guaranteed.
 Entering 0 will effectively disable events altogether.
+* **item_randomness** _integer_
+	The odds that you will get an item assignment to trigger on each loop.
+1 == lowest chance, 100 or higher == guaranteed.
+Entering 0 will effectively disable items altogether.

 ### [MOV] ###
 * **movespan** _float_